thma/LtuPatternFactory/README.md

 productTree' = foldTree (*) 1
 ```

-As the family of `fold` operation can be usefully applied for many data types the GHC compiler even provides a special pragma that allows automatic provisioning of this functionality by declaring the data type as an instance of the type class `Foldable`:
+As the family of `fold` operation is useful for many data types the GHC compiler even provides a special pragma that allows automatic provisioning of this functionality by declaring the data type as an instance of the type class `Foldable`:

 ```haskell
 {-# LANGUAGE DeriveFoldable #-}